klevo/docker-percona/README.md

 ## Replication Over SSH Tunnel

 This container includes `autossh` which creates a tunnel to the master server if the below env variables are specified.
+The master must have a `tunnels` user account available which is reacheable through `ssh` with the slave's private key, which is mounted in the example below.
 Run a container with replication enabled like this:

 ```
 docker run -d --name db1_slave \
   -v /home/docker/percona-data:/var/lib/mysql \
+  -v /tunnels_id_rsa:/tunnels_id_rsa \
   -e MYSQL_ROOT_PASSWORD=mypass \
   -e REPLICATION_SLAVE_MASTER_HOST=someip \
   -e REPLICATION_SLAVE_REMOTE_PORT=3306 \